markgbeckett/jupiter_ace/3d_monster_maze/README.md

 2. Enter `LOAD 3DMM` (case of filename is important).
 3. Type `3DMM` (case does not matter).

-To play the game on a Jupiter Ace (with 16KB RAM pack) or a Minstrel 4th:
+To play the game on a Jupiter Ace (with 16KB RAM pack), Minstrel 4th, or Minstrel 4D:

 1. Connect the audio output from your PC to the Ear socket on your Ace/ Minstrel 4th using a suitable audio lead.